futarchy-fi/interface/README.md

 👉 **To report a bug:** click **Issues** → **New Issue** → **Bug report**.

-This repo will soon also host our actual interface code.
+This repo now also hosts our actual interface code.